SamuelCahyawijaya/pebahasa/README.rst

 PEBAHASA
 ========

+**Notes:** This is a Python3 compatible version of Indonesian POS Tagger ported from https://github.com/pebbie/pebahasa, please check `pos_tagging_example.ipynb` for a simple example on how to use it.

 Indonesian NLP (Natural Language Processing) web service using `bottle <http://github.com/defnull/bottle>`_ for now it's still an early morphological operation to break down a lexicon into phonemes